Skip to content

 sase notify show --id <notification_id> -f markdown

 The default show format is markdown.
-It includes the notification notes, attached file paths, action data, and state flags.
+It includes the notification tags, notes, attached file paths, action data, and state flags.
 Axe error digest notifications usually point to the actionable report through files or action_data.error_report_path; read that attached file for the detailed errors.

 To create a local test notification with a persistent PNG attachment for ACE modal image-preview checks, run tools/test_image_notification from the repository root.